sdsc-ordes/modos-schema/examples/README.md

-# Examples of use of modo_schema
+# Examples of use of modos_schema

-This folder contains example data conforming to modo_schema
+This folder contains example data conforming to modos_schema

 The source for these is in [src/data](../src/data/examples)